CodeReclaimers/neat-python/docs/module_summaries.rst

     :param outputs: the output node identifiers; by convention, the output node ids are always the same as the output index.
     :type outputs: list(int)
     :param connections: list of (input, output) connections in the network; should only include enabled ones.
-    :type connections: list(list(int, int))
+    :type connections: list(tuple(int, int))
     :return: A list of layers, with each layer consisting of a set of node identifiers.
     :rtype: list(set(int))

   .. py:function:: feed_forward_layers(inputs, outputs, connections)

-    Collect the layers whose members can be evaluated in parallel in a feed-forward network.
+    Collect the layers whose members can be evaluated in parallel in a :term:`feed-forward` network.

     :param inputs: the network input nodes.
     :type inputs: list(int)
     :param outputs: the output node identifiers.
     :type outputs: list(int)
     :param connections: list of (input, output) connections in the network; should only include enabled ones.
-    :type connections: list(list(int, int))
+    :type connections: list(tuple(int, int))
     :return: A list of layers, with each layer consisting of a set of identifiers; only includes nodes returned by required_for_output.
     :rtype: list(set(int))